robkorn/ebay-listing-scraper/README.md

 createEbListing "12345" "https://www.ebay.com/itm/12345678910"
 ```

-The first argument is the Zip Code for the area you are shipping to, and the second is the url to the ebay listing page.
+The first argument is a Zip Code (or Postal Code) which is used for getting accurate shipping rates, and the second is the url to the ebay listing page.

 `IO (EbListing)` is returned and from there you can access all of the scraped data via record syntax as such:
 ```